andybalham/blog-source-code/blog-posts/easy-lambda-custom-metrics-part-1.md

-# Instrumenting Lambda functions using custom metrics
+# The easy way to add custom metrics to your Lambda functions

-The `aws-embedded-metrics` npm package makes it straightforward
+`aws-embedded-metrics` npm package FTW

 ## Overview

-TODO
+Custom metrics are a powerful way of instrumenting your applications.
+This allows you to observe the health and performance in near real time.
+This post explores custom metrics and how you can use the `aws-embedded-metrics` npm package to easily add them to your Lambda functions.

 ## TL;DR